-Since I’ve been using Cosmedix for a few years, and chatting extensively with Ryan, their lead educator and aesthetician, I feel like I found my other passion.
+Since I’ve been using Cosmedix for a few years and learning so much more about skincare and ingredients, I feel like I found my other passion.
 Skincare!
 I’ve been saying lately that if I ever needed to quit the blog and find another job, I think I’d become an aesthetician.
 I just love talking about skincare, I love seeing the transformation and I love learning about it.

 Start With The Minimum